 After doing everything I possible could to make sure that my consolidation went flawlessly, I was very happy with the initial results.
 After less than two weeks, I received a letter saying my loans would be consolidated in 15 days unless I called to stop the process.
 This is the last warning because once your student loans are consolidated, there is no “unconsolidation”.

 After waiting about two weeks I anxiously logged on to myfedloan.com to see the status of my loan.
-Sure enough my new loans were there (one subsidized, one unsubsidized… I’m still not sure why these are separate).
+Sure enough my new loans were there (one subsidized, one unsubsidized… these are kept separate because the unsubsidized loans still carry a couple perks this far into repayment).
 However, much to my dismay, all my old loans were still there as well.
 As you can imagine, I was pretty shocked to see that my student loan debt had effectively doubled.

 I immediately called myfedloan to find out what the problem was.
 I was fairly confident it was just a matter of updating their records but given how much money it said I owed them, I was not going to wait around.
 My conversation with them only made me more nervous.